 I tend to prefer mildly spicy food with complex combinations of tastes.
 Southwest, Mexican, Indian, Thai, Fusion, Californian, and especially Pacific Rim.
 I can enjoy classic French and Vietnamese, but the subtlety is sometimes lost on me.
 Great meals involve more than food.
 It also is about being with people I love and an atmosphere that allows connection and where it’s not too noisy.

 Best Meal Ever

 A Pacific Cafe, Kauai.
 HA.
 Everything was excellent, but the pan-seared mahi-mahi with garlic and sesame was unbelievably good when owner/chef Jean-Marie Josselin was on-site.
 The meals were merely excellent when he was minding one of his other establishments.
 Some people have described their food as better than sex.
-This restaurant is closed now, but the chef has opened a new establishment called JO2 which I haven’t had a chance to try yet.
+This restaurant is closed now, but the chef has opened a new establishment called JO2 which was good, but I felt fell sort of A Pacific Cafe.

 Second Place… It’s Not Just the Food

 - Fresh caught Mountain and Rainbow Trout cooked over an open fire after hiking to Adelaide lake in Cloud Peak Wilderness with my dad.

 - Hole in the wall Uyghur restaurant in Urumqui, China.
 We asked if the “chicken dish” was still on the menu.
 The owner walked out the door.
 Five minutes later he returned carrying a freshly slain chicken by it’s claws.
 He said “Yes, I can make that for you.”
 30 minutes later I had the freshest chicken dish in my life.
 More than that, the owner and his family welcomed us and shared their love of food and seemed to have real joy serving their customers.